leonlinsx/minimal-mistakes/_posts/2020-01-11-thanks-for-the-feedback.md

 - Feedback often arrives in the form of a label e.g. You should be more confident
   - This causes a difference between what was meant vs what was heard e.g. have the confidence to say you don't know vs give the impression you know things even when you don't
   - In order to reduce this difference, figure out where your feedback is
-  - 1) coming from, based on data and their interpretation
+  - 1) coming from, based on the data and their interpretation
     - Ask what's different about 1) the data and 2) the interpretations of it
   - 2) where your feedback is going, what they expect
     - When receiving coaching, clarify the advice